Etruria89/RTI_Final/README.md

-# Research Track 1 - Assignements
+# Research Track 1 - Assignments

 The two forlders here contained cover the assignments due for the Research Track I course